zangston/CS-3710-pa1-xfuzz/README.md

 ### PyTest

-For grading purposes, we will use PyTest to ensure that `xfuzz` works correctly.
+For grading purposes, we will use PyTest and some manual testing to ensure that `xfuzz` works correctly.
 You can run a series of automated tests for `xfuzz` by simply running

 ```
 $ pytest
 ```

 from your terminal.
-If all of the tests pass, then you've successfully completed the assignment!
-Note that the test suite we use for grading will be slightly different from the one that appears here, so you should be careful and make sure that you've implemented everything correctly even after the tests pass.
+These tests are non-comprehensive, and in particular they don't check the terminal output of your tool; please make sure that you've sufficiently implemented all of the features required for this assignment before submitting it.